Vitamin K For Newborn Babies To Prevent Serious Bleeding

-If you decide against your baby having vitamin K, you need to watch very carefully for symptoms of VKDB (vitamin K deficiency bleeding).
-You should always see your doctor urgently if your baby has any of the following warning signs:
+If you decide against your baby having vitamin K, make sure to watch very carefully for symptoms of VKDB (vitamin K deficiency bleeding).
+Always see your doctor urgently if your baby has any of the following warning signs:

 - easy bruising